What is Heart Bypass Surgery?

 How is Heart Bypass Surgery Performed?

 Step 1 – The surgeon makes an incision and once the heart is visible, the patient will be connected to a heart-lung bypass machine.
-The machine takes blood away from the heart so that the surgeon can operate.
+The machine takes blood away from the heart so that the surgeon can operate it.
 Some newer procedures do not use this machine.

 Step 2 – The surgeon will use a healthy vein or artery to make a new path around the blocked artery.